auth0/docs/articles/libraries/lock-android/configuration.md

 - **useLabeledSubmitButton (boolean)**: If set to true, it will display a label of the current mode (sign up/ log in) in the submit button instead of an icon.
 Defaults to true.
 If the `hideMainScreenTitle` option is set to true this setting is ignored and a label will be used anyways.
 - **hideMainScreenTitle (boolean)**: If set to true, the header on the main screen won't display the title.

-## OAuth Options
+## OAuth options

 - **withAuthStyle (String, int)**: Customize the look and feel of a given connection (name) with a specific style.
 See [this document on custom oauth connections](/libraries/lock-android/custom-oauth-connections) for more information.
 - **withAuthHandlers (AuthHandler...)**: Customize the authentication process by passing an array of AuthHandlers.
 See [this document on custom authentication parameters](/libraries/lock-android/custom-authentication-providers) for more information.
 - **withAuthButtonSize (int)**: Allows to customize the Style of the Auth buttons.
 Possible values are SMALL and BIG.
 If this is not specified, it will default to SMALL when using **ClassicLock** with at least 2 Enterprise or Database connections, or when using **PasswordlessLock** with a Passwordless connection and less than 3 Social connections.
 On the rest of the cases, it will use BIG.
 - **withConnectionScope(String, String...)**: Allows to specify additional scopes for a given Connection name, which will be request along with the ones defined in the connection settings in the Auth0 dashboard.
 The scopes are not validated in any way and need to be recognized by the given authentication provider.
+For a list, check in the [Auth0 Dashboard](${manage_url}) under the settings for the connection in question.
 - **withScheme(String)**: Allows to change the scheme of the redirect_uri sent on the authorize call.
 By default, the scheme is `https`.
 When changing this setting, the intent-filter on the `AndroidManifest.xml` file and the Allowed Callbacks URLs on the client dashboard must be updated too.

-## Passwordless Options
+## Passwordless options

 - **useCode ()**: Send a code instead of a link via email/SMS for Passwordless authentication.
 - **useLink ()**: Send a link instead of a code via email/SMS for Passwordless authentication.